What Is a YAG Laser Capsulotomy?

 YAG Laser FAQ

 What if I choose not to undergo a YAG laser capsulotomy?

 If you choose not to undergo a YAG laser capsulotomy, it is likely that your vision will continue to worsen and continue to grow hazy.
 We recommend this safe and effective procedure, so you can see as clearly as possible.

 Is the YAG laser capsulotomy safe?

 All laser procedures carry some risks.
-Our skilled eye specialists in Lake Worth, FL, have extensive experience performing the YAG laser capsulotomy, and complications are extremely rare.
+Our skilled Palm Beach eye specialists have extensive experience performing the YAG laser capsulotomy, and complications are extremely rare.
 Our team will discuss the risks and benefits of surgery with you prior to your procedure so that you can make an informed decision about what is best for you and your quality of life.

 Is the YAG laser capsulotomy painful?

 Our surgeons performing your YAG capsulotomy in Lake Worth, FL, will work to ensure your maximum comfort during the procedure.
 Most patients report little to no pain when undergoing the YAG laser capsulotomy, but should you experience any discomfort, please let our team know.